vinders/pandora_toolbox/_examples/01_base_window/README.md

 Do not hesitate to open it with a text editor to find the appropriate docs.

 #### Solution and project in the same file

-In this tutorial, the solution will only contain a single project.
-To simplify things, the solution and the project will both be described in the same unique CMake file.

 The CWork macro to easily declare a solution is `cwork_create_solution`.
 The macro can be found in *'cwork.cmake'* to get more information: